-- a.
-There shall be a total of 5.5 teacher work days of "records days" per year following the trimester final exams for high schools.
-Allowable Pattern: (Each Trimester 1⁄2 day PM after finals, 1⁄2 day PM after finals and Full Day at end of trimester.)
-Grades shall not be required to be completed prior to 3:30 5:00 p.m.1. on the work day of "records day." - b.
-There shall be a total of 4.5 teacher work days of "records days" per year with at least 0.5 day each six (6) weeks of instruction for middle schools.
-Grades shall not be required to be completed prior to 8:00 a.m. on the next work day after "records day." - c.
-There shall be a total of 3.5 teacher work days of "records days" per year for elementary schools.
-Report cards shall not be required to be completed until 5:00 p.m. on the day of "records day" or later.
-The date of "records day" shall always correspond with the day grades are due. - d.
-Elementary Art, Music, and Physical Education teachers (pro-rated for those less than 1.0 FTE elementary) and teachers with two half day sessions per mutual agreement shall receive an additional one-half (1/2) day "records day."
-This shall be provided as release time or compensated at curriculum pay rate. - e.
-If teachers request and are granted permission, they will be permitted to complete record keeping responsibilities off site to relieve district technology infrastructure from overload.
-The parties will review status in contract review. - 13.
-The District shall schedule exams according to the following schedule:
+a.
+For all high schools, there shall be a total of five and one-half (5.5) teacher work days of "records days" per year following the trimester final exams for high schools.
+Allowable Pattern: (Each Trimester a half ($\frac{1}{2}$) day P.M. after finals, a half ($\frac{1}{2}$) day P.M. after finals, and a full day at end of trimester.)
+Grades shall be submitted on or before the close of business on "records day."

+b.
+There shall be a total of four and one-half (4.5) teacher work days of "records days" per year with at least one-half (0.5) day each six (6) weeks of instruction for middle schools.
+Grades shall be submitted on or before 8:00 A.M. on the next work day after "records day."

+c.
+There shall be a total of three and one-half (3.5) teacher work days of "records days" per year for elementary schools.
+Report cards shall not be required to be completed until close of business on the day of "records day" or later.
+The date of "records day" shall always correspond with the day grades are due.

+d.
+Elementary Art, Music, and Physical Education teachers (pro-rated for those less than one (1.0) FTE elementary) and teachers with two (2) half day sessions per mutual agreement shall receive an additional one-half ($\frac{1}{2}$) day "records day."
+This shall be provided as release time or compensated at curriculum pay rate.

+e.
+During records days, if teachers request and are granted permission, they will be permitted to complete record keeping responsibilities off site to relieve district technology infrastructure from overload.
+The parties will review status in contract review.

+Appendices 2019-2020 Appendix 4 Permanent Agreement on Calendar f.
+The last teacher work day of each work year will be records/ work in rooms day for PreK-12.

+13. The District shall schedule exams according to the following schedule: receive an additional one-half (1/2) day "records day."
+This shall be provided as release time or compensated at curriculum pay rate.